sysdl132/issuetracker/CONTRIBUTING.md

 # Note before you open an issue
-Please open an ** REAL ** issue!Don't kidding me here.
+Please open an REAL issue!Don't kidding me here.
 <!-- op -->
-You can edit the issue templete or open a blank issue but ** YOU MUST FILL PROBLEM BASIC INFORMATION ** .
+You can edit the issue templete or open a blank issue but YOU MUST FILL PROBLEM BASIC INFORMATION.
 <!-- op -->
 You can use 3 backticks(```)to use the code table like:
 ```java